-Rule 2.7.
+Rule 2.8.
 Juror Telephone Standby

 The Jury Commissioner shall utilize telephone standby for prospective jurors whenever practicable.
 Prospective jurors placed on telephone standby shall be given credit for service.
 Telephone standby jurors will not receive compensation.
+Jurors placed on telephone standby will not receive a work certificate unless a request is received from the juror's employer stating they would like documentation the juror was on phone standby.

-Rule 2.8.
+Rule 2.9.
 Jury Assembly Room